damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 - <i class="fa fa-terminal fa-fw" aria-hidden="true"></i> Run automated scripts (sequential or parallel)
    - Build, test **and deploy** to a **staging environment**
    - Preview the changes
-- <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Review the code and get it approved
+- <i class="fa fa-pencil-square-o fa-fw" aria-hidden="true"></i> Review the code and get it approved
 - <i class="fa fa-code-fork fa-fw" aria-hidden="true"></i> Merge the feature-branch into `master`
    - **Deploy** your changes **automatically** to a **production environment**
 - <i class="fa fa-undo fa-fw" aria-hidden="true"></i> Rollback if something goes wrong {: .list-icons}

 The most amazing thing is, you can track the entire process.
-Everything is fully-integrated with GitLab already, you don't need any other tools to deliver your software, nor jump between different applications and interfaces to track the process.
+Everything is fully-integrated with GitLab already; you don't need any other tools to deliver your software, nor jump between different applications and interfaces to track the process.

 The full spectrum is clearly visible: the issue, the commits to the merge request, the reviews, the builds, the tests,